docker-hy/docker-hy.github.io/docs/part-2/section-2.md

 :::tip Security reminder: Plan your infrastructure and keep to your plan

-In the next exercise, and in some later exercises, I will supply you with an illustration of the infrastructure.
-Do look at it and use it to write the configuration.
+In the next exercise, and in some later exercises, there is an illustration of the infrastructure.
+Have a look at it and use it to write the configuration.

 For example, in Exercise 2.4 we don't want to open ports to Redis to the outside world.
 Do not add a `ports` configuration under Redis!
 The backend will be able to access the application within the Docker network.